dashpay/docs/introduction/how-to-buy.rst

   https://coinswitch.co

-  CoinSwitch allows you to compare exchange rates across multiple exchanges and perform instant exchanges at those rates without necessarily creating an account.
+  CoinSwitch is a crypto to crypto exchange aggregate with more than 300 different coins and tokens listed.
+Also offers purchases through credit/debit cards.

 BlockTrades
   .. image:: exchanges/blocktrades.png